SANSA-Stack/SANSA-Stack/README.md

 Please see https://github.com/SANSA-Stack/SANSA-Examples/tree/master/sansa-examples-spark/src/main/scala/net/sansa_stack/examples/spark/ml for further examples.

 Several further algorithms are in development.
-Please create pull requests and/or contact [Jens Lehmann](http://jens-lehmann.org) if you are interested in contributing algorithms to SANSA-ML.
+Please create a pull request and/or contact [Jens Lehmann](http://jens-lehmann.org) if you are interested in contributing algorithms to SANSA-ML.

 Support for [Apache Flink](https://flink.apache.org) is planned in future releases.